640 South State StreetDover, Delaware 19901

 Chest pain or difficulty breathing

-If you have ongoing symptoms of painful or difficult swallowing, your doctor may suggest that you take these steps:
+If you have ongoing symptoms of painful or difficult swallowing, your health care provider may suggest that you take these steps:

 Avoid alcohol and caffeine.